Ventile: Composition

 L24/5620 and L19/5610 are made also in Organic way, denominated 5620.1 RUC and 5610.1 RUC respectively, replacing the fluorocarbon of DWR with paraffin wax.
 With this change, three properties worsened: Water absorption changed from 10% to 15%, Resistance to water hydrostatic head changed from 750mm to 600mm and Oil repellency changed from 5–6 to 0.

-Uses
+Applications

 Fabrics made from the material are used in outerwear performance garments and have military, medical and workwear applications.
 The material was also used extensively in Antarctica in outerwear garments by the British Antarctic Survey.

 Ventile is still used in military uniforms, especially for pilots flying over water.
 It is not often used in the United States, but in Europe, especially in the UK, it has had a revival with the bushcraft movement.
 It is popular with birdwatchers and naturalists because, unlike synthetic fabrics such as Gore-Tex, it is quiet in use.
 Alternative branding of the textile, such as Duuton3, is designed to promote less emphasis upon waterproofing and to disassociate itself from the reserve of military, vintage or bushcraft use and position its adoption more favourably amidst travel-wear, general outdoor sports and functional fashion as a practical cotton material with coincidental weatherproof characteristics.